harsh9999aggarwal/SpinWinGame/README.md

 # SpinWinGame
 spin n win game  similar to Coding Blocks spin and win contest
 1. sounds are added
-2. wheel is rotated only one time
+2. wheel is rotated only one time when clicked(spin is disabled while rotating)
 3. spinnow button added

 # before spinning